Residential Mosquito Prevention

 Eliminate All Breeding Areas

-Tires, buckets, wheelbarrows, boat covers, tarps, pet dishes, plant pots and drip trays, kids wading pools, and clogged rain gutters are just a few examples of items in most people's backyard that can collect rainwater and serve as a breeding ground for mosquitoes.
+Tires, buckets, wheelbarrows, boat covers, tarps, pet dishes, plant pots and drip trays, kids wading pools, and clogged rain gutters are just a few examples of items in most people's backyards that can collect rainwater and serve as a breeding ground for mosquitoes.
 The good news is that mosquito larvae cannot live without water, if you eliminate the water you will eliminate them.
 You should empty or flush all of the containers in your yard at least once per week.
 The best way to prevent mosquitoes from taking up residence around your property is to eliminate their breeding areas and encourage your neighbors to do the same.

 If your yard has low lying areas that fill with rainwater and do not drain, they can be a perfect area for mosquitoes to breed in.
 Typically, standing water must stay around for 4 days or more for it to be a suitable habitat for mosquito larvae.
 During warm weather, the mosquito’s life cycle (from egg to adult) can take anywhere from 3 to 10 days, depending on temperature and species.
 So if rainwater pools in your yard and then is gone in 2 to 3 days it is usually not a mosquito problem.
 If the standing water stays around longer it will be a mosquito problem.
 If you cannot fill in the area that holds the standing water or if you have a container that is too large to be tipped over or drained, treating the area with a mosquito larvicide will prevent mosquitoes from using it as a breeding ground.